Dragon9804/ai-case-study/README.md

 Physna is funded by the following investors:  Drive Capital, Google Ventures, Tiger Global Management, and Sequoia Capital.

   How much funding have they received?
-Latest funding round:  Series B, July 01, 2021, $56M
+Latest funding round:  $86M

 ## Business Activities